Composite Technology

 TANIQ develops technology for the design and manufacturing of composite parts

-In 2007 TANIQ started as a spin-off from the Aerospace Faculty of Delft University of Technology, developing one of the first robotic winding systems in the world.
+Starting as a spin-off from the Aerospace Faculty of Delft University of Technology, in 2007, TANIQ developed one of the first robotic winding systems in the world.
 Since then TANIQ has done extensive R&D in composite design and robotic winding technology.
 This has resulted in a Composite Technology Platform built around expertise in robotic winding, and vast knowledge of composite product development and automated production.
 TANIQ works in close collaboration with Universities and Research Institutes, and supports our clients with developing innovative solutions and implementing these in their R&D or production set-ups.

-TANIQ has 18 years of experience with robotic filament winding during which they have developed winding systems for complex shaped parts in demanding industries worldwide.
+TANIQ has nearly 2 decades of experience with robotic filament winding during which they have developed winding systems for complex shaped parts in demanding industries worldwide.
 During these projects, complex winding challenges were solved by a combination of software and hardware-related solutions.
 Today, TANIQ is the most experienced robotic filament winding company in the world, leading the development of new technology in this field.

 Filament Winding Technology